Mission Craft · By Keith Annis

 If this is you, keep reading.

-You're forty-seven to fifty-five.
+You're forty-five to sixty.
 Senior individual contributor or middle manager.
 Two decades in.
 The career you built on the definition of success you absorbed at twenty-two has stopped feeling like enough.

 You got passed over.
 Or you got the promotion and felt nothing.
 Or you got laid off and realized you don't actually want the same job back.
 Or nothing happened, and that's the problem.

-You don't want a therapist.
-You don't want a resume coach.
-You don't want another podcast about morning routines.
-You want a method, run by a man who has been through the same wringer, that ends with something you can hold.
+You don't want a therapist or a resume coach.
+You've tried the morning-routine podcasts.
+What you want is a method, run by a man who has been through the same wringer, that ends with something you can hold.

 Four lenses of self-knowledge.
 One mission.